elg1e/elg1e-Vintage/README.md

 ## Homepage

  The Homepage in mobile resolution consists of a title, search bar, links to each section of the site, navigation bar and sign in/register links.
 By pressing the title it will hyperlink you back to the homepage for easy access.
-The search bar is to search for a specific items.
+The search bar is to search for a specific item.
 The sign in or register links are to sign up to the website which will allow you to bid and buy out items, add items to your cart or check your bidding progress.

  The Homepage in desktop resolution will still have all of the above but the navigation bar will be different to the mobile resolution due to having more space for extra description.